swiftdiaries/cisco-kubeflow-starter-pack/README.md

 ## Licensing Information
 Please look at the [LICENSE](./LICENSE) and [NOTICE](./NOTICE) files.

+## FAQ

+*1. Am I eligible for Cisco Kubeflow Starter-pack?*

+The prerequisites for trying out Kubeflow Starter Pack is very simple.
+If you have Kubernetes v.1.14 (or lower) version installed on Cisco UCS ML servers, you are good to go.

+*2. What if I am a Cisco customer, but don't have Kubernetes installed?*

+If you are a Cisco customer, but don't have Kubernetes installed, you may consider trying Cisco Container Platform or set up Kubernetes v.1.14 on
+Cisco UCS ML servers before installing Kubeflow and the starter pack.
+The ./install directory in this repo has instructions on how to install Kubernetes but we might not be able to provide support for Kubernetes installation.

+*3. What is Cisco Community Support?*

+Cisco's Kubeflow team is among the top contributing teams to the Kubeflow project and we contribute to some of the core Kubeflow components.
+The team is also actively involved in the Technical Advisory Committee of Kubeflow and the  project management of the open-source project.
+We have deep knowledge of internal Kubeflow architecture that allows us to address and prioritize customers bugs quickly.
+Cisco Kubeflow community leaders will speak on behalf of our customers and will help prioritize features that meet our customers needs.

+*4. Does Cisco Kubeflow starter-pack support GPU?*

+Yes, we support Nvidia v100 GPUs.

 ## Credits and References
 1. Cisco Blog: [#consistentAI: Lessons from our Journey to Kubeflow 1.0](https://blogs.cisco.com/cloud/consistentai-lessons-from-our-journey-to-kubeflow-1-0)
 2. [Kubeflow](https://www.kubeflow.org/)